yonggqiii/it5100a-notes/src/recap/sections/recursion.md

     return f(n + 1)
 ```

-As defined, the body of function `f`{.python} invokes itself.
+As defined, the body of function `f` invokes itself.
 In other
 words, it is *defined using itself*.
 Readers who are unconvinced that
-`f`{.python} is not a recursive definition may see that it is analogous
+`f` is not a recursive definition may see that it is analogous
 to the following mathematical definition, which is clearly recursive:
 $$f(n) = f(n + 1) = f(n + 2) = f(n + 3) = \dots$$